akshay58967/imagegallary-html/README.md

-#this is an image gallary made with html and css
+#this is an image gallery made with html and css